aphex-/Opus-Prototype/README.md

 A build mac and windows build of the editor can be loaded here: http://nuke-the-moon.itch.io/opus

+A short preview / tutorial of the functionality: https://youtu.be/3owuS5VRnAM

 This library is used for the game: http://nuke-the-moon.itch.io/alien-ark Created by www.nuke-the-moon.com

+For more information about Opus Prototype read the documentation: editor/data/docu/index.html

 This repo was released in a hurry.
 The library is work in progress.
-Builds of the editor will be added soon.
-For more information about Opus Prototype read the documentation: editor/data/docu/index.html

 Licenced under the Apache License Version 2.0